-All useful memory devices have at least two inputs one for the data signal to be memorized, and a timing control signal to define exactly when the data signal should be memorized.
-As shown Fig. 1, the current output of a memory device is called the present state, and the input is called the next state because it will define the memory at the next assertion of the timing control input.
-In a D-latch, the present state and next state are the same as long as the timing control input is asserted.
+All useful memory devices need at least two inputs – a data input signal and a timing signal to control when the data signal is memorized.
+The output of a memory device is often referred to as the present state, and the input is called the next state.
+At each new assertion of the timing signal, the next state becomes the present state.
+In a D-latch, the next state input is tied directly to the present state output whenever the timing control input is asserted.
+But when the timing control is de-asserted, the present state becomes fixed and holds the value that was present on the next state when the timing signal was de-asserted.
 A D flip-flop modifies the function of a D-latch in a fundamental and important way: the next state (or D input) can only be written into the memory on the edge (or transition) of the timing signal.

 A D flip-flop (DFF) is one of the most fundamental memory devices.
-A DFF typically has three inputs: a data input that defines the next state, a timing control input that tells the flip-flop exactly when to memorize the data input, and a reset input that can cause the memory to be reset to ‘0’, regardless of the other two inputs.
-The ‘D’ in DFF arises from the name of the data input; thus, the flip-flop may also be called a data flip-flop.
-The timing control input, called clock, is used to coordinate when new data can be written into the memory element, and conversely, when data cannot be written.
-A clock signal is most typically a square wave that regularly repeats at some frequency.
+It typically has at least three inputs, including a data input (usually called D) that defines the next state, a timing control signal (usually called clock) that controls when the data is memorized, and a reset input that forces the memory to be reset to ‘0’, regardless of the other two inputs.
 A DFF records (or registers) new data whenever an active clock edge occurs; the active edge can be either the rising edge or the falling edge.
+The clock signal is typically a regular, repeating square wave that continuously causes the DFF to memorize its data input signal at some frequency.

 A rising-edge triggered (RET) DFF symbol uses a triangle to show that the flip-flop is edge-triggered; a falling-edge triggered (FET) DFF symbol uses the same triangle, but with a bubble on the outside of the bounding box (just like any other asserted-low input).
 The timing diagram below in Fig. 3 illustrates RET DFF behavior.
 Note that the Q output changes only on the active edge of the clock, and the reset signal forces the output to ‘0’ regardless of the other inputs.